se3142/business-process-canvas/README.md

 ## Description

 The Business Process Canvas is a strategic business process management tool.
-It allows you to describe, design, challenge and communicate an business process.
+It allows you to describe, design, challenge and communicate a business process.

 A business process canvas is a high-level visual representation of the actual business process.